okx/zeknox/README.md

 this repo implements cryptography arithmatic using cuda.

+# features
-# algorithm support
+## algorithm support
 - NTT
 much of the code has been taken from https://github.com/supranational/sppark. only a small portion of the code is actually requied to our project; also, as a purpose of learning, we implemented the algorithm from scratch, but it is mainly based on the work of sppark.
+- MSM
+based on pippenger algorithm, supporting both G1 and G2 curve. currently, if the input points contains zero points, the kernel will return zero.
+Therefore, the user should set the corresponding scalar to zero to make the result valid.

-# field support
+## field support
 - Goldilocks
+- BN254

 # rust usage
 **note** a gpu is required to run below tests